Shahriar-0/Computer-Architecture-Course-Projects-S2023/README.md

 ### Maze Asset

-- `judge`  : Some useful python code for checking accuracy of project and visualizing the path
+- `utils`: Some useful python code for generating map and also checking accuracy of project and visualizing the path
 - `maps` : List of maps, in each file if you convert the 4 digit hex string to binary format, each **1** represent wall and each **0** shows empty cells that we can move between those.
 There is 16 lines each 4 digit hex, so the map is 16 * 16.
     - `maps with solution` : in this folder we have maps that there exists a way to get the cheese. `.dat` file are original map, `.txt` file contains binary converted map, and $result_{i}.txt$ are python code's results, and the $code result_{i}.txt$ file contains Verilog simulation results. result means the way we move in maze. you can understand it with this map.